adambard/learnxinyminutes-docs/directx9.html.markdown

         _device->Present(nullptr, nullptr, nullptr, nullptr);
     // ...
 ```
-You should now be viewing a 10x10 units colored triangle from 20 units away.
+You should now be viewing a 10x10 units colored triangle from 20 units away.<br>
 You can find the complete working code here: [DirectX - 1](https://pastebin.com/YkSF2rkk)
 ## Indexing
 To make it easier to draw primitives sharing a lot of vertices we can use indexing, so we only have to declare the unique vertices and put the order they are called in another array.